 Health, Safety and Well-being.
 We sponsor a number of programs and events that emphasize the health and well-being of our employees, including relational, financial, emotional and physical.
 We promote a culture of health and well-being through employee assistance program services, comprehensive health care benefits and resources for preventative health, such as reduced-fee health club memberships.
-Throughout the course of the COVID-19 pandemic, we have put the health and safety of our employees and their families first, initially supporting comprehensive work-from-home policies and subsequently implementing a work-life integration and flexibility policy after our return to the office in-person.
-In addition, we established enhanced safety measures and precautions in both of our offices as recommended by the federal, state and our local agencies.

 Workplace Culture.
 We strive to foster a workplace culture where every individual on our team brings their unique perspectives, abilities and experiences which contribute to driving our organizational value.
-We are committed to supporting the engagement and leadership of a diverse workforce, with over 50% in aggregate identifying as either female or racially/ ethnically diverse and providing opportunities for collaboration, development and career growth.
-We conduct an annual pulse survey which provides valuable insights from employees on topics involving culture, diversity and inclusion, education, benefits and engagement, and pride ourselves on having a strong participation rate.
+We are committed to supporting the engagement and leadership of a diverse workforce, with over 60% in aggregate identifying as either female or racially/ ethnically diverse, and providing opportunities for collaboration, development and career growth.
+We regularly conduct a pulse survey which provides valuable insights from employees on topics involving culture, diversity and inclusion, education, benefits and engagement, and pride ourselves on having a strong participation rate.
 We also offer a flexible work environment, providing employees the opportunity to balance their professional obligations with that of their personal.

 Charitable Partnerships.
 We are committed to strengthening our local communities through the support of charitable organizations allied with the housing sector, and in particular those that provide housing support to families and children in need.
 Examples of our support include partnerships with AEON, Simpson Housing and Habitat for Humanity.
-In addition, we match dollar-for-dollar the cash donations made by our employees to our charitable partnerships.
+In addition, we match dollar-for-dollar, up to a cap, the cash donations made by our employees to our charitable partnerships.